Bali, Indonesia Travel Tips Guide

 - Whatsapp: Easiest way to communicate with drivers and other locals.

 - Google Translate app: Helps with language barriers

 - Currency exchange rate app

 Transportation in Bali

-Most countries (140) including the USA, can get a 30-day free entry stamp but cannot extend.
+Most countries (140) including the USA, can get a 30-day free entry stamp but cannot extend it.
 Passports should be valid for 6 months.
-Always double check to make sure rules and regulations have not changed.
+Always double-check to make sure rules and regulations have not changed.

 Most likely you will have to fly to Bali depending on where you are coming from.
 I find the best flight deals on Skyscanner and also learned it might be cheaper to fly into Singapore and then Bali, so check out that combo!

 So, Bali does not currently have any mass transportation.
 Therefore, scooters, taxis, and drivers are your best ways to get around!
 We found that hiring a driver to bring us on full-day excursions was the easiest, but also the most expensive ($50-$70 USD for the day).
 If you feel comfortable riding a scooter, this is the cheapest and best option you can do, however, the driving in Bali is crazy!
 Driving a scooter can be one of the most dangerous things to do in Bali.

 Bali also has Grab (like Uber) but as an island, they are trying to ban Grab because it takes jobs away from the local taxi drivers.
 You can get one occasionally and they are much cheaper, however much harder to find.
 For taxis, look for the bluebirds, which are known to be the more honest taxi drivers.